senseye-inc/senseye-react-native-sdk/example/README.md

 yarn ios
 ```

-The "Full Demo" can be modified to run a custom series of experiment tasks (Calibration, Nystagmus, PLR, etc.) by making changes inside `/example/src/screens/FullDemoScreen.tsx`.
+The "Full Demo" can be modified to run a custom series of tasks (Calibration, Nystagmus, PLR, etc.) by making changes inside `/example/src/screens/FullDemoScreen.tsx`.